 - Dangers, Warnings, and Cautions alert you to important operating instructions or to potentially hazardous situations.
-Pay special - This Smoke/CO Alarm is approved for use in single-family residences.
+Pay special attention to these items. - This Smoke/CO Alarm is approved for use in single-family residences.
 It is NOT designed for marine or RV use.